LukaDeka/Personal-Website/content/blog/how-to-cope-with-losing-a-public-ip-as-a-homelabber.md

 +++
+title = "How to cope with losing a public IP as a homelabber" description = "I talk about losing my public residential IP, how I overcame it, how NAT works, and my network design." date = 2025-08-24 updated = 2025-08-31

+[extra]
-title = "How to cope with losing a public IP address as a homelabber" description = "What happens to your services when your residential IP address gets put behind a CGNAT?
+long_description = "What happens to your services when your residential IP address gets put behind a CGNAT?
 What is NAT and how does it work?
-Here I answer these questions, and talk about how I designed my network." date = 2025-08-24
+Here I answer these questions, and talk about how I designed my network."
 +++

-# Preface
+## Preface

 This post explains how IP routing, NATs and CGNATs (or double-NATs) work, discusses different strategies for homelabbers to bypass CGNAT restrictions, and focuses on Netbird as a solution.

 This post is mainly intended for homelabbers, beginner network engineers, or curious system or DevOps administrators.

-# Introduction
+## Introduction

 I used to have my own residential IP address before June 2025, and exposing services to the internet was trivial.
 I only needed to punch holes through my router (i.e., port forwarding), and the services were accessible from anywhere.